I Come Alive

 "I Come Alive" is a single by American rock band the Used, from the fifth studio album Vulnerable.
 The song impacted radio on February 14, 2012 along with a music video.

-The music video depicts a boy getting bullied by other kids and getting abused by his own father.
+The music video, directed by Aaron Hymes, depicts a boy getting bullied by other kids and getting abused by his own father.
 At the end, he gets revenge on his enemies by chasing and eventually killing the bullies with a baseball bat, stabs his father to death (graphic) and then stares at the body in anger.
 The band does not appear in this video.